llucasll/BubbleShooter/about.info.md

 # Português

-The english version of this file can be found below.
+The english version of this file ~can be found below~ is in building.

 ## Sobre